sgscaffidi3/file_organizer/README.md

 # ==============================================================================
 # File: README.md
-# Version: 0.3.4
+# Version: 0.3.5
 # ------------------------------------------------------------------------------
 # CHANGELOG:
 # 1. Initial creation of the README file with project description and setup instructions.
 # 2. Updated documentation to reflect the new JSON-based configuration managed by `config_manager.py`.
-# 3. Project name changed from "Personal Media Organizer and Deduplicator" to "File Organizer".
+# 3. Project name changed from \"Personal Media Organizer and Deduplicator\" to \"File Organizer\".
 # 4. Updated version to 0.3.4, synchronized changelog, and clarified dependency and output path details.
+# 5. Updated version to 0.3.5; changes are up-to-date with project version 0.3.26.
+Added tqdm to dependencies and included information about the test runner.
 # ------------------------------------------------------------------------------

 # 🗄️ File Organizer